natcap/invest.users-guide/source/urban_cooling_model.rst

 * Average relative humidity (0-100%) (Required if doing valuation): The average relative humidity (0-100%) over the time period of interest.

-* Energy_consumption (Required if doing valuation): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kWh/degC.
+* Energy_consumption (Required if doing valuation): A .csv (Comma Separated Value) table containing information on energy consumption for each building type, in kWh/degC/:math:`m^2`.
 The table must contain the following columns:
     * "Type": building type defined in the vector above
-    * "Consumption": energy consumption per building type, in kWh/degC
+    * "Consumption": energy consumption per building type, in kWh/degC/:math:`m^2`, where the :math:`m^2` refers to the area of the polygon footprint of the building in :math:`m^2`.
+This consumption value must be adjusted for the average number of stories that structures of this type will have.
     * "RH" (optional): Average Relative Humidity [%] during the period of interest, which is used to calculate the wet bulb globe temperature for the work productivity module.
     * "cost" (optional): The cost per kWh (:math:`\$/kWh`) of electricity for each building type.
 If this column is provided in the Energy Consumption table, the ``energy_sav`` field in the output vector ``buildings_with_stats.shp`` will be in monetary units rather than kWh.
 This column is very likely to be the same for all building types.